fritzo/puddle/puddle-html5/readme.md

     npm run develop         # same as above but with source maps and file watcher
                             # to rebuild every time there is a change
 ###Usage:
+To debug on the client using [debug module](https://github.com/visionmedia/debug#browser-support) type in your browser console and refresh the browser:

+    debug.enable('puddle:*')

 ## Contributors